-- 8. Do one of the following: - Run Intelligent Provisioning to deploy an OS.

-Press F10 at the boot screen to run Intelligent Provisioning.

-- Manually deploy an OS. - a.
+- 8. Deploy an OS or virtualization software.
+Do one of the following: - Press F10 at the boot screen to run Intelligent Provisioning and deploy an OS. - Manually deploy an OS. - a.
 Insert the installation media.

 For remote management, click Virtual Drives in the iLO remote console to mount images, drivers, or files to a virtual folder.
 If a storage driver is required to install the OS, use the virtual folder to store the driver.